UPDATED: October 2017

 Opening Hours: Saturday to Thursday– 8am to 2.30pm

-There are a few vegan food options in the jetty food court at one of the stalls advertising arabic food and there is a branch of Starbucks who do have soya milk but little else, we did however find the good old ‘cup of corn’ which is a ubiquitous snack found in malls all over Malaysia, just make sure to ask for no butter.
+There are a few vegan food options in the jetty food court at one of the stalls advertising arabic food and there is a branch of Starbucks who do have soya milk but little else.
+We did however find the good old ‘cup of corn’; the ubiquitous snack found in malls all over Malaysia.
+Make sure to ask for no butter.

 NEW ENTRY: Four Seasons Resort Langkawi

-This stunning beachfront resort, situated in Tanjang Rhu, is a luxury island escape for sure, expect only the best in accomodation, supreme service and plenty of vegan food when you check in, here is our luxury vegan hotel review of Four Seasons Resort Langkawi.
+This stunning beachfront resort, situated in Tanjang Rhu, is an amazing luxury island escape for sure.
+Expect only the best in accommodation, first rate service and plenty of vegan food when you check in.
+Here’s our luxury vegan hotel review of Four Seasons Resort Langkawi.

 NEW ENTRY: The Westin Langkawi Resort and Spa

-Situated on a private beach right next to Kuah Town and therefore perfect for those who want to visit the duty free shoppiong malls, this luxury resort offers guests the best of both worlds, it also serves up a variety of vegan food at each of the F&B outlets which you can read about here in our luxury vegan hotel review of The Westin Langkawi Resort and Spa.
+Situated on a private beach right next to Kuah Town and therefore perfect for those who want to visit the duty free shoppiong malls, this luxury resort offers guests the best of both worlds.
+It also serves up a variety of vegan food at each of their dining venues; read all about it in our luxury vegan hotel review of The Westin Langkawi Resort and Spa.

 The Danna Langkawi

-Read our luxury vegan hotel review of The Danna Langkawi which is located in Telaga Harbour on the west coast where the beach was pristine, the jungle backdrop was stunning and we were very well catered for with wonderful vegan food.
+This breezy and bright hotel is located in Telaga Harbour on the west coast.
+The beach was pristine, the jungle backdrop was stunning and we were very well catered for with wonderful vegan food.
+Read our luxury vegan hotel review of The Danna Langkawi.

 NEW ENTRY: Other Vegan Guides to Langkawi